learn-co-students/js-ajax-advanced-ajax-lab-v-000/README.md

 delimiters should match the names of the properties of the context object, in this case, our JSON response.

-Note that rather than build each list item sepately in a loop, we're making use of the `{{#each}}` helper to build our list for us based on the array of objects we pass in.
+Note that rather than build each list item separately in a loop, we're making use of the `{{#each}}` helper to build our list for us based on the array of objects we pass in.